geoserver/geoserver/doc/en/user/source/services/csw/features.rst

 Some fields in the metadata schemes can have multiple occurences.
 They may be mapped to properties in the Catalog model that are also multi-valued, such as for example ``keywords``.
 It is also possible to use a filter function called ``list`` to map multiple single-valued or multi-valued catalog properties to a MetaData field with multiple occurences (see in ISO MetaData Profile example, mapping for the ``identificationInfo.AbstractMD_Identification.citation.CI_Citation.alternateTitle`` field).

 Placing the ``@`` symbol in front of the field will set that to use as identifier for each metadata record.
-This may be useful for ID filters.
+This is used by ID filters.
 Use a ``$`` sign in front of fields that are required to make sure the mapping is aware of the requirement (specifically for the purpose of property selection).

 Dublin Core